Neekoh1310/Amazon_Vine_Analysis/README.md

 ## Analysis

-<p>Looking at these results, the difference between the number of Vine and Non-Vine reviews is staggeringly huge, but the 5 Star Review Percentage tells a different story.
-The Vine Reviews actually have a smaller percentage of 5 Stars than the Non-Vine one, which shows that in this particular set of reviews, positivity bias does not exist.
+<p>Looking at these results, the difference between the number of Vine (613 Reviews) and Non-Vine (64,968 Reviews) reviews is staggeringly huge, but the 5 Star Review Percentage tells a different story.
+The Vine Reviews (36.22%) actually have a smaller percentage of 5 Stars than the Non-Vine (47.01%) ones, which shows that in this particular set of reviews, positivity bias does not exist.
 If the results were flipped (Vine Reviews > Non-Vine Reviews), then a positivity bias can be postulated.

 However, this is just one set of reviews.
 To more accurately determine whether positivity bias occurs within the Vine program, I suggest running this same analysis on all 50 datasets.
 That way, we can really delve into the numbers and more accurately determine if positiviy bias occurs within the Vine Program. </p>